andreuartigues/aartigues/README.md

 ***

 ## Introduction
-Hello, I'm [Your Name]!
-Welcome to my digital space where I share a bit about myself.

 ***

 ## About Me
-I am a [Your Profession/Interests] based in [Your Location]. 🌍 My journey is fueled by a passion for [Your Interests/Hobbies].
+Hello, I'm Andreu!
+Welcome to my digital space where I share a bit about myself.
+I am a Big Data student based at IE University.
 ***

 ## Skills